 The first appearance of FAI was in the Nahr al-Bared Camp in November 2006.
 The expansion of FAI may be traced to the year 2000, when an Islamic armed group, al-Takfir wal-Hijra, engaged in an armed conflict with the LAF in al-Diniyeh, North Lebanon.
 Those among them who were able to escape fled to Nahr al-Bared.
 Also, Operation Enduring Freedom in 2001 and Operation Iraqi Freedom in 2003 helped to spread the terrorist ideology in the Middle East.
-During this period, many militants who gained combat experience fled to the Nahr al-Bared Camp and joined the FAI.14 In addition, the withdrawal of the Syrian intelligence and security forces from Lebanon in 2005 allowed Islamist activities in the camp to proliferate.
-As the Sunni-Shia split grew after the 2006 Lebanon War, Salafi ideology flourished among Sunnis, especially those in Nahr al-Bared Camp, who sought to emulate in North Lebanon the Shia Hezbollah's model in South Lebanon.15 and territorial FAI IS-building project in Lebanon.
+During this period, many militants who gained combat experience fled to the Nahr al-Bared Camp and joined the FAI.
+In addition, the withdrawal of the Syrian intelligence and security forces from Lebanon in 2005 allowed Islamist activities in the camp to proliferate.
+As the Sunni-Shia split grew after the 2006 Lebanon War, Salafi ideology flourished among Sunnis, especially those in Nahr al-Bared Camp, who sought to emulate in North Lebanon the Shia Hezbollah's model in South Lebanon.

+The Lebanese situation in the heart of the Levant made it a part of the ideological, political, and territorial FAI IS-building project in Lebanon.
 Militants fleeing from neighboring countries found the Nahr al-Bared Camp a refuge from Lebanese security forces and spread their ideology there.
 In this context, the FAI was able to penetrate Nahr al-Bared and secure a military base inside the camp in late 2006.